bimdata/python-api-client/docs/CollaborationApi.md

     # example passing only required values which don't have defaults set
     # and optional values
     try:
-        # Update the permission of a group on a folder
+        # Update the permission of a group on a folder.
+When propagate is set to True, the permission of all children in the folder will be updated.
         api_response = api_instance.update_group_folder(cloud_pk, folder_pk, id, project_pk, patched_group_folder_request=patched_group_folder_request)
         pprint(api_response)
     except bimdata_api_client.ApiException as e: